 There are so many things to see and do in Porto, depends on your interests.
 Below are things we’ve visited on the first and the second day, mostly done by walking.
 Of course, we use the metro, trams, and the cable car, but sparsely.
 So let’s start on the first day.

 The Bolhao Market

 The original Bolhao market is under restoration during our visit.
 The temporal market is moving to the basement of La Vie Porto Baixa shopping center.
-However, with the temporary location, still, a beautiful place to stroll around.
-I always visit a local market during my trip, not for shopping but to see local people and understand what they eat and their economy, also a place to blend with locals.
+However, the temporary location is still a beautiful place to see some of the local products.
+I love markets and something I wouldn’t miss on every trip.
+It is also a place to blend with local people.

 Capela Das Almas

-There are so many churches in Porto in all styles and sizes, that some awe-inspiring.
+There are so many churches in Porto in all styles and sizes that some are awe-inspiring.
 We have seen a few of them during our walk.
-You don’t need to search for it because you’ll find them almost in every corner.
+You don’t need to search for them because you’ll find them on almost every corner.
 Capela Das Almas has a striking wall outside.

-It’s something you can’t miss during your walk, the building wholly covered in blue and white tile panels.
-You can visit the church for free, while other churches in Porto will charge you to visit inside.
+It’s something you can’t miss during your walk.
+You’ll recognize the building that is in blue and white tile panels.
+You can visit the church free, while other churches in Porto will charge you to see inside.
 Speaking of churches – don’t miss Igreja de Sao Francisco.
 There is admission if entering the church, but genuinely worth the money.

 Avenida Dos Aliados